gold mines in india

 • Deforestation and Loss of Biodiversity in Mining Regions:

-• Mining operations often require clearing large tracts of forested land, leading to habitat destruction and a loss of biodiversity in mining areas.
+• Mining operations often require clearing large tracts of forested land, leading to habitat destruction and biodiversity loss in mining areas.

 • Water Pollution from Gold Mining Processes:

-• The use of chemicals like cyanide and mercury in gold extraction can contaminate local water sources, affecting aquatic life and communities that rely on clean water for drinking and agriculture.
+• Gold extraction chemicals such as cyanide and mercury can contaminate local water sources, affecting aquatic life and communities that rely on clean water for drinking and agriculture.

 • Impact on Local Communities and Land Degradation: